 POLISH-GERMAN MEDIA DAYS 13 - 14 JUNE 2019 LOWER SILESIA FILM CENTRE (DOLNOŚLĄSKIE CENTRUM FILMOWE), UL.
 PIŁSUDSKIEGO 64A, 50-029 WROCŁAW Recent months have been marked by certain shifts on the political scene in almost each Member State of the European Union.
 We have seen populist and far right parties and movements gaining ground, with their alternative visions of future integration within the EU.
 Looking at opinion polls, it appears that such parties will play an increasingly important role in the future European Parliament.
 In the face of these developments, there is more and more uncertainty as to the direction in which the development of the European Union is heading.
 Issues related to Brexit, the repercussions of the migration crisis, tense transatlantic relations manifested in conflicts concerning trade policies and disputes regarding the future of NATO, as well as the consequences of the USA and Russia withdrawing from the INF Treaty - all these challenges call for an immediate and firm reaction from the EU and its Member States.
-Because of the political uncertainty resulting from the fact that it is practically impossible to forecast the outcome of the upcoming elections to the European Parliament, it is necessary to analyse and reflect on different scenarios.
-It cannot be ruled out that these imminent changes will cause chaos in Europe, bringing about a weakened European Union or forcing the EU to consider profound reform.
+It cannot be ruled out that these imminent changes of the political landscape will cause chaos in Europe, bringing about a weakened European Union or forcing the EU to consider profound reform.
 We have invited journalists and politicians to engage in conversations on the political constellation following the elections to the European Parliament.
 For the first time, Polish-German Media Days will also be attended by guests from France and Italy so as to enrich the range of views on the elections and future of the EU.
 The opening debate of the conference will be chaired by Emily Schultheis and Barbara Włodarczyk.
 More information at: www.dnimediow.org